Cross high-altitude pass, Laurebina Pass (4,620 m)

 General Faqs

 It is a moderate trek.
-There is no need for technical knowledge, but good physical condition and some amount of walking experience are recommended due to altitude and long walking duration.
+There is no need for technical knowledge, but a good physical condition and some walking experience are recommended due to the altitude and long walking duration.